tobicodesometimes/single_page_CV_file/README.md

-# My Single-Page CV
+# Single-Page HTML CV Project

-This project showcases my CV as a single HTML page.
+This is a brief description of my project.

-## View the CV
+## Project URL

-You can view it live here: [My CV Page] (https://tobicodesometimes.github.io/single_page_CV_file/)
+You can view the project live here: [My Project Page](https://tobicodesometimes.github.io/single_page_CV_file)